AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 >[!NOTE]
 >
 >If you have (or create) a `JSONP` service that can provide the data, you can simply use the `JSONP` context store component and map it to the JSONP service.
-This will handle the session store.
+This handles the session store.

 ### Creating a Session Store {#creating-a-session-store}

-Create a session store for the data that you need to add to and retrieve from Client Context.
+Create a session store for the data that you must add to and retrieve from Client Context.
 Generally, you use the following procedure to create a session store:

 1. Create a client library folder that has a `categories` property value of `personalization.stores.kernel`.
 Client Context automatically loads the client libraries of this category.